 I want to focus especially on how being right here can point us to transcendence, to the sacramental, to what Bonhoeffer called the “beyond in the midst of our life.”
 It’s an everyday sort of transcendence: transcendence is right here, not somewhere else, because being right here is already transcendent, already more than we can ever describe, much less predict or control.
 It doesn’t require anybody to say “God,” but it definitely permits that.

-Being right here may embrace and confirm any number of classifications—set theory, physics, neuroscience, metaphysics—but it never holds still for any of them.
-Classifications like physics arise from being right here, not the other way around.
+Being right here may embrace and confirm any number of generalizations—set theory, physics, neuroscience, metaphysics—but it never holds still for any of them.
+Generalizations like physics arise from being right here, not the other way around.
 When we test or judge them, we can’t do that from nowhere in particular; if it’s not done from right here, it’s just not done.

 Being right here may sound like just a subjective state.
 That’s an assumption, though.
 It involves you, but it also involves every object you can ever observe or imagine.
-Being right here involves objects’ being right there.
+Being right here involves objects’ being right there, and there’s no clear boundary between here and there.
 For want of a familiar term, we could play with calling being right here “transjective.”

 Or instead of asking whether being right here is subjective or objective or transjective, we could just say that being right here is, well, being right here.
 And let’s admit that being right here, though beyond full description or measurement, is just as real as anything else we take to be real.
 It’s difficult to imagine how, say, physics or neurology could explain it away.
 Without it there would be no physics or neurology.
 To be is to be indexical, to be intrinsically dependent on being right here.